johnwargo/eleventy-new-post/readme.md

 * Set `useYear` set to false to store new posts in the `postsFolder` folder.
 Using the example configuration file above, this means new post files save to `./src/posts`.
 * Set `useYear` set to true to store new posts in the `postsFolder` folder plus an additional subfolder for the year.
 Using the example configuration file above, this means new post files save to `./src/posts/2024`.

-**Note:** If the target posts folder doesn't exist, the module will create it automatically.
+**Note:** If the target posts folder doesn't exist, the utility will create it automatically.

+**Note:** The configuration settings `useYear` and `promptTargetFolder` are mutually exclusive; you can't enable both in your configuration.

 ## Usage